tsukhu/gatsby-material-ui-starter/README.md

     2 Make sure to have these with the extension .md
     3 See the existing samples for details about the expected format.
         * Primarily we expect a 'title' property.
-        * Also the first paragrah is used as a short discription of the post.
+        * Also the first paragraph is used as a short discription of the post.

 ### Future additions (in Progress)

 * Kanban data from the organization projects
 * Each repository specific detailed page
+* Excel source based separate pages

 ## Configurataion